Open Data GIS Downloads

 7. Click on the map to place the text.

 8. Zoom to the extent that you would like to print.
-Note that opening the Print tool affects the map layout, so you may want to adjust the extent just before printing.
+Opening the Print tool affects the map layout, so you may want to adjust the extent just before printing.
 Tip: You can click on a feature and use the Zoom to option in the pop-up to zoom and center the map extent on that feature.

 9. Open the Print tool.